 Cloches are covers for individual plants that have the same benefits as row covers.
 These can be made from glass, plastic and even cardboard boxes (removed during the day to allow sunlight to reach your plants).

 Sizing the cover depends on how wide your beds are and how tall your supports will be.
 For a 4 foot (1.2m) wide bed, use a cover that is 7.2 feet (2.2m) wide.
 For length, add on at least 1 foot (30cm) for each end, so for an 8 foot (2.4m) bed use at least a 10 foot (3m) long cover.
-Reemay is sold in 50 foot (15m) lengths which would be enough for two 8 foot (2.4m) beds if cut in half.
+Most cloths and films are sold in 50 foot (15m) lengths which would be enough for two 8 foot (2.4m) beds if cut in half.

 What else you will need